gulp-cookery/gulp-chef/README.md

 ### Conditional Configurations
-Gulp-ccr supports conditional configurations via rumtime environment modes.
+Gulp-cookery supports conditional configurations via rumtime environment modes.
 By default, `development`, `production` and `staging` modes are supported.
 You can write your configurations for each specific mode under sections with keys `development`/`dev`, `production`/`prod` and `staging` respectively.

 For example, with the following configuration: